Symits54321/Todolist-Redux/README.md

 ## Steps for Working Todo List

-1. **Render the Todo List UI**:
-   - Create a component to represent the Todo List.
-   - Render an input box in the middle of the Todo List along with an "Add" button.
-   - Render each todo item with a checkbox to mark as completed, an "Update" button to edit the todo item, and a "Delete" button to remove the todo item.

-2. **Add Todo Functionality**:
+1. **Add Todo Functionality**:

-   - Implement a function to handle adding new todo items.
-   - When the user enters a todo item in the input box and clicks the "Add" button, add the todo item to the list of todos.
+   - When the user enters a todo item in the input box and clicks the "Add" button, the todo item gets added to the list of todos at top.
-   - Update the UI to display the newly added todo item.

-3. **Update Todo Functionality**:
+2. **Update Todo Functionality**:

-   - Implement a function to handle updating todo items.
-   - When the user clicks the "Update" button next to a todo item, change the "Add" button to "Update".
+   - When the user clicks the "Update" button next to a todo item,  "Add" button changes to "Update".
-   - Populate the input box with the text of the todo item being updated.
+   - The input box gets populated with the text of the todo item being updated.
-   - Allow the user to edit the todo item text in the input box.
-   - When the user clicks the "Update" button again, update the todo item with the new text and reset the input box and button state.
+   - When the user clicks the "Update" button again, todo item gets updated.

 4. **Delete Todo Functionality**:
-   - Implement a function to handle deleting todo items.
-   - When the user clicks the "Delete" button next to a todo item, remove that todo item from the list of todos.
+   - When the user clicks the "Delete" button next to a todo item,  todo item gets removed from the list of todos.
-   - Update the UI to reflect the removal of the todo item.

 5. **Toggle Completed State**:

-   - Implement a function to handle toggling the completed state of todo items.
-   - When the user clicks the checkbox next to a todo item, toggle the completed state of that item between true and false.
+   - When the user clicks the checkbox next to a todo item,  the  item's completed state gets toggled between true and false.
-   - Update the UI to reflect the changes in the completed state.

-6. **Display Todo List**:
-   - Render the list of todo items dynamically based on the data stored in the application state.
-   - Each todo item should display its text, a checkbox to mark as completed, and "Update" and "Delete" buttons to edit and remove the item.

-7. **Manage Todo State**:
+   ## Management of Todo State**:
-   - Use Redux to manage the state of the todo list application.
+   - Used Redux to manage the state of the todo list application.
-   - Store the list of todo items in the Redux store.
+   - Stored the list of todo items in the Redux store.
-   - Implement Redux actions and reducers to add, update, delete, and toggle the completed state of todo items.
+   - Implemented Redux actions and reducers to add, update, delete, and toggle the completed state of todo items.

 ## Getting Started